 Mrs. O’Rourke (who teaches Monday and Tuesday)

-We are very lucky to have Mrs. Lambert and Mrs Blunden as Teaching Assistants to help us.
+We are very lucky to have Mrs. Lambert as our Teaching Assistant to help us.

 We enjoy our practical learning in maths as it helps us to understand what we are working on.